Audiometric testing service info

 While The Noise Chap as a company has only been around since 2018, we have been doing this for a LONG time.

-The audiometry results for the attendee are instant.
-The second they finish their hearing test we sit them down and explain what the result means for them, incorporating not just the results category but also their hearing health history and what the result means for them specifically in that wider context.
+The results for the attendee are instant.
+The second they finish their audiometric test we sit them down and explain what the result means for them, incorporating not just the results category but also their hearing health history and what the result means for them specifically in that wider context.
 We print the hearing test result immediately and give them a copy to take away and peruse at their leisure.

 The employer gets their report in around one week.
 This is because for every Category 3 and 4 case we write specific recommendations for that person - what their result is, what it means for the employer, fit to work statements and any recommendations for follow-up actions and why.
+You are getting clear ‘this is the issue, so we recommend you do this…’ from us rather than bland statements which leave the employer in the dark.

 Even if you get a claim years down the line we can prove the calibration of the audiometer, the daily on-site verification check, the competence of the technician, how healthy the ear was at the time when visually examined before the test, and even the noise levels in the testing environment at the time.